 Rules on privacy, confidentiality, security and commercial interests determine the extent to which research data, results and outcomes can be accessed and shared.

 Watch this video to learn more about different types of data access: Open/Shared/Closed: the World of Data

 Don't forget to consider the related issues of:

-You and your research group should discuss who owns your research data, and agree upon it in writing, when you create your plan at the start of the research project.
-Ownership affects intellectual property rights, where data can be stored, and how data can be published and shared.
+Establish who owns your research data at the planning stage of your research project, and document it in your Data Management Plan.
+Ownership affects intellectual property rights, where data is stored, and how data can be published and shared.